Sammysouris/write_website/exampleSite/content/english/project/project_5.md

 ---
-title: "Writing with the Non-Dominant Hand"
-description: "can it alter cerebral laterality?"
+title: "Writing In Students At Risk for Dyslexia"
+description: "and the associated hemispheric laterality patterns."
 draft: false
-image : "images/portfolio/left_hand_2.jpg"
+image : "images/portfolio/kids_2.jpg"
 bg_image: "images/feature-bg.jpg"
-category: "Laterality in Adults"
+category: "Laterality in Children"
 information:
   - label : "PhD Student"
-    info : "Christos Samsouris"
+    info : "Nadia Papadopoulou"

 ---

-## Will training to write with the non-dominant hand result in a shift in cerebral laterality?

-This study aims to investigate, for the first time in the literature, cerebral laterality for writing in the non-dominant hand before and after training.
-This will help further elucidate whether the laterality patterns found in our previous studies (e.g., Papadatou-Pastou et al., submitted) include a learned, motor component and will also address questions regarding brain plasticity.

-We have submitted our study as a Stage I Registered Report titled "Does cerebral lateralization for handwriting change after training to write with the non-dominant hand? Α 15-day intervention study." in the "Peer Community In Registered Reports".

-Papadatou-Pastou, M., Sampanis, P., Koumzis, I., Stefanopoulou, S., Sousani, D., Tsigkou, A., & Badcock, N. (2020).
-Cerebral laterality for writing in right- and left- handers: A functional transcranial Doppler ultrasound study.
-BioRxiv, 2020.07.14.203588. https://doi.org/10.1101/2020.07.14.203588
+## What are the underlying cerebral laterality patterns in children at risk for dyslexia?

+The aim of the study is to investigate, for the first time in the literature, the cerebral lateralization of 8-12 year old children with special learning disorders, specifically dyslexia and dysgraphia, which are associated with writing difficulties and for which atypical patterns of cerebral laterality for oral language have been found using fTCD (Illiingworth & Bishop, 2009).

+This study has now been submitted as a stage I registered report titled "Cerebral lateralization of writing in students at risk for dyslexia using functional Transcranial Doppler ultrasonography." in PCIRR, and has received in principle acceptance.
+Preliminary data presented in international meetings, including the 27th JURE 2023 Pre-conference in Thessaloniki (20-21/08/2023) and the 30th Meeting of the Hellenic Society for Neuroscience in Athens (24-26/11/2023).
+Still looking for participants and they are welcome to join.

+Illiingworth, S., & Bishop, D. (2009).
+Atypical cerebral lateralisation in adults with compensated developmental dyslexia demonstrated using functional transcranial Doppler ultrasouns.
+Brain and language, 111(1), 61-65.